 Welcome!

-My name is Saskia Haupt (she/her) and I'm a mathematical oncologist with an interdisciplinary Ph.D. (mathematics & medicine) from Heidelberg University.
-I am passionate about modeling cancer evolution in particular in Lynch syndrome, the most common inherited colorectal cancer predisposition syndrome.
+My name is Saskia Haupt (she/her) and I'm a mathematician and biostatistician working in medical research with an interdisciplinary Ph.D.
+(Dr. rer. nat. mathematics with medicine) from Heidelberg University.
+I am passionate about modeling biomedical processes, in particular, cancer development and tumor-immune interactions in Lynch syndrome, the most common inherited colorectal cancer predisposition syndrome.
 In close collaboration with medical experts, I'm developing mathematical, computational, and statistical models for the different scales ranging from the molecular over the cell and tissue to the population level.
-To advance clinical translation, I'm highly interested in combining mathematical modeling and machine learning techniques.
+To advance clinical translation, I'm highly interested in mechanistic learning, the combination of mathematical modeling and machine learning techniques.

-From 2020–2023, I complemented my research activities around mathematical oncology with part-time studies in Biostatistics at Heidelberg University.
+From 2020–2023, I complemented my research activities around mathematical oncology with a second master's degree in Biostatistics at Heidelberg University.

 In my free time, I love working in the creative field, decorating, gardening, and taking photos of all the small structures occurring in nature while hiking with my better half.